hiatus/dotenv/README.md

 dotenv
 ======
-Bash functions to help in common workflows.
+A set of bash functions to help the CLI workflow.
 All functions are prefixed with `.` such as `.dump.hex`, a function that dumps input to the standard output as a hexadecimal string.
 To display all available functions, just type `.<Tab><Tab>` after sourcing `load.bash` and shell completion should do the job.
 You can also extend `dotenv` by creating a folder named `local` inside `src` and storing your files there (this folder is already ignored in `.gitignore`).

 Installation